-- 1. In a study of outcome achievement, "70% of students will illustrate a proficiency of 70% or higher on the Final Return from TAX 2010 during AY 2016-2017", the outcome exhibits a 100% rate of students illustrating a proficiency of 70% or higher on the Final Return. - 2.
-Only one section of the course was offered during the fall 2016 semester on the Thomas Edison (Lee) campus so no comparison study could be completed. - 3.
-Only one section of the course was offered during the fall 2016 semester on the Thomas Edison (Lee) campus so no comparison study could be completed.
+- 1. In a study of outcome achievement, "70% of students will illustrate a proficiency of 70% or higher on the Final Return from TAX 2000 during AY 2017-2018", the outcome goal was met, where results exhibit a 100% rate of students illustrating a proficiency of 70% or higher on the Final Return. - 2.
+Only one section of the course was offered during the spring 2018 semester in FSW Online so no comparison study of online to traditional course sections could be completed. - 3.
+Only one section of the course was offered during the spring 2018 semester in FSW Online so no comparison across sites could be completed.